spapas/spapas.github.io/content/react-tutorial.rst

 for every state changing action we create a method that we pass in the child components so that the children can call it when the state needs to be updated.

-As we will see in the next part, with Flux, Facebook proposes a design pattern for where to store the state and how to update it.
+As we will see `in the next part <{filename}react-flux-tutorial.rst>`_, with Flux, Facebook proposes a design pattern for where to store the state and how to update it.
 We'll see how to convert our React application to also use Flux and find out how Flux will help us when developing complex client-side applications!